darrenjw/djwhacks/latex/nufeb-multiscale/content.md

 * These rates can be provided by an emulator trained on runs from the individual-based model
 * Embedding fast approximate/stochastic emulators into the continuum model provides a natural bridge from the fine-scale information provided by the IB model to the next scale up
 * Work in progress...

+# Summary and conclusions

+## Exemplar application

+* We have a very good IB model of bacterial communities in fluid and biofilm allowing detailed study of fine-scale properties and characteristics
+* We have successfully developed accurate and well-calibrated statistical emulators of the fine-scale model
+* We can use the emulator for model validation and calibration against small-scale experimental data
+* We are developing continuum models for understanding system behaviour at larger spatial and temporal scales
+* Fine-scale characteristics determine macro-scale behaviour by using emulators to couple scales in a computationally efficient way

+# Summary and conclusions

+## General

+* Spatially explicit IB models are an invaluable tool for understanding the stochasticity and heterogeneity of complex biological system behaviour
+* Developing realistic models of open biological systems in active fluid environments is challenging but possible
+* Statistical emulators have many applications in the design and analysis of complex computer experiments
+* Emulators are a promising tools for coupling scales in multi-scale modelling problems

 # Acknowledgements 1: Funders and collaborators